AndrzejJakubczak/QuickNote/README.md

 ## Features
-- Users can add, edit and delete short notes.
+- Users can add, edit and delete short notes
-- Users can find notes by individual note word.
+- Users can find notes by individual note word
-- Each note has a corresponding date.
+- Each note has a corresponding date
-- Users can save notes to browser's local storage.
+- Users can save notes to browser's local storage

 ## Screenshots